calwilee/LoLEDA/README.md

 > Region Filtration

 For this analysis, we are going to be focusing on tier-one leagues, Worlds, and MSI, since these leagues contain the best players and highest quality gameplay.
-We filter for these leagues in our dataframe rows
+We filter for these leagues in our DataFrame rows

 > Dropping Summary Rows

-If we take a look at our dataframe, we notice it contains two summary rows for each match.
+If we take a look at our DataFrame, we notice it contains two summary rows for each match.
 We will drop these rows in order to combine values in `champion`.

 > Correcting Result Column

 We renamed the `result` column to `win` and converted it to type bool, as we thought this would make more sense intuitively.

-> Grouping and Aggrigations
+> Grouping and Aggregations

-In order to have a dataframe that contains infomation about the champions played and banned per match, we created two dataframes.
+In order to create a DataFrame containing infomation about champions played and banned per match, we created two DataFrames.
 For both DataFrames, we grouped by `league`, `gameid`, and `teamname`.
-For the first DataFrame we created a custom aggregation to combine the champions played for each team into a list.
-For the second DataFrame, we aggregated by the first series value to get champions banned, as this value is repeated for each match.
-We then preformed an inner megre between the two dataframes together by index.
+In the first DataFrame we created a custom aggregation to combine the champions played for each team into a list.
+As for the second DataFrame, we aggregated by the first series value to get champions banned, as this value is repeated for each match.
+We then preformed an inner megre between the two DataFrames together by index.

 > Finding the Most Banned Champions

 Using our DataFrame from the previous step, we counted how many times each champion was banned and sorted by count.

-These were the top 15 most banned champions:
+These were the top 15 most banned champions and their ban counts:
-1. Zeri            1608
+1. Zeri: 1608
-2. Gwen            1097
+2. Gwen: 1097
-3. Kalista         1074
+3. Kalista: 1074
-4. Ahri             984
+4. Ahri: 984
-5. LeBlanc          906
+5. LeBlanc: 906
-6. Lucian           885
+6. Lucian: 885
-7. Twisted Fate     798
+7. Twisted Fate: 798
-8. Sylas            790
+8. Sylas: 790
-9. Caitlyn          776
+9. Caitlyn: 776
-10. Lee Sin          748
+10. Lee Sin: 748
-11. Wukong           697
+11. Wukong: 697
-12. Yuumi            693
+12. Yuumi: 693
-13. Ryze             650
+13. Ryze: 650
-14. Poppy            648
+14. Poppy: 648
-15. Renata Glasc     642
+15. Renata Glasc: 642

 We consider a champion to be a "top ban" if it is in the top 15 most banned champions.
+We chose to set 15 as our cutoff, as the top 15 champions banned make up 40% of the total bans.

 > Adding a `num_top_banned` and `num_top_drafted` column

-Using a custom function, we then count how many times a top ban was banned in each match from our merged dataframe, and add it to a `num_top_banned` column.
-Using a similar agregation function, we count how many times a top ban was drafted, and add it to a `num_top_drafted` column and reset the index of our dataframe.
+Using a custom function, we then count how many times a top ban was banned in each match from our merged DataFrame, and add it to a `num_top_banned` column.
+Using a similar agregation function, we count how many times a top ban was drafted, and add it to a `num_top_drafted` column and reset the index of our DataFrame.

-Here are the first 10 rows of our cleaned dataframe!
+Here are the first 10 rows of our cleaned DataFrame!

 <table border="1" class="dataframe">
   <thead>